Océane Dodin: 2014: Success on the ITF Circuit, top 200 debut

-Dodin did not make any progress in the first four months of 2014 but then won two back-to-back $10K tournaments in Antalya and Amarante.
-In July, she reached the semi-finals of a $15K tournament in Imola, before making it to the final of the $10K event in Valladolid.
-In September, she won her first $25K-level tournament in Shrewsbury and made her debut in the top 500.
+Dodin did not make any progress in the first four months of 2014 but then won two back-to-back $10k tournaments in Antalya and Amarante.
+In July, she reached the semifinals of a $15k tournament in Imola, before making it to the final of the $10k event in Valladolid.
+In September, she won her first $25k-level tournament in Shrewsbury and made her debut in the top 500.

 This helped her make her WTA Tour debut – qualifying at the Luxembourg Open.
 She failed to reach the main draw, losing to Ivana Jorović.
 Dodin then reached her first final of the highest ITF-level tournament in Poitiers.
 She also advanced to the semifinals of the Open de Limoges, her debut on the WTA Challenger Tour.
-Finally, she won the $25K Zawada tournament by defeating Jeļena Ostapenko in the final, and so made her debut in the top 200.
+Finally, she won the $25k Zawada tournament by defeating Jeļena Ostapenko in the final, and so made her debut in the top 200.

-2015: Grand Slam and WTA Tour debut
+2015: Major and WTA Tour debut

-In the new season, Dodin made her Grand Slam main-draw debut at the Australian Open due to a wildcard.
-She won her first Grand Slam match, defeating Alison Riske in the first round.
-In the following round, she faced Karolína Plíšková but lost in the three sets.
+In the new season, Dodin made her major main-draw debut at the Australian Open due to a wildcard.
+She won her first match defeating Alison Riske.
+In the following round, she faced Karolína Plíšková and she lost in the three sets.
 After a few attempts, she made her WTA Tour debut as a lucky loser at the Internationaux de Strasbourg.
-At the French Open, she was handed another Grand Slam wildcard but lost to Kurumi Nara in the first round.
+At the French Open, she was handed another wildcard for a major but lost to Kurumi Nara in the first round.

 In early June, she made her debut on grass, playing in the main draw of the Rosmalen Championships.
 At Wimbledon, she failed to reach the main draw and was forced to return to the ITF Circuit.
 At the US Open, she received another wildcard which allowed her to achieve a big win, when she defeated former No. 1, Jelena Janković, in the first round.
 By the end of the year, she played two more WTA tournament qualifyings.
 She first failed at the Linz Open, but then succeeded at the Luxembourg Open.
 She finished the year winning the title at the $25k Shrewsbury tournament.